Ministries & Volunteering

 Pastoral Care

-We also have a prayer list and prayer group that supports our pastoral care team.
 St John’s Anglican Prayer Group began with use of prayer beads but has evolved into the many ways in which to pray and meditate.
-It has become a special time to experience God’s presence and respond to His call to serve Him in this way.
-While we pray “without ceasing” at all times, the group gathers Tuesdays in the Chapel at 10 am.
-We pray with all our senses and in all hearts; to include the Prayers of the People from our Sunday worship.
+While we pray “without ceasing” at all times, the group gathers Tuesdays at 10 am.
+We also pray the prayer list of the parish each time we gather.

-Each week, we deliver altar flowers to parishioners in the hospital or ill at home.
-Flowers are also given to people celebrating special occasions.
+Each week, we deliver altar flowers to parishioners in the hospital or who are ill at home.
+Flowers are also given to people celebrating special occasions, such as birthdays or anniversaries.

-When parishioners are recovering from surgery or a hospital stay, volunteers bring them Food for Friends meals that can be easily heated and eaten.
+When parishioners are recovering from surgery or a hospital stay, or celebrating the birth or adoption of a baby, volunteers bring them Food for Friends meals that can be easily heated and eaten.

 St. Paul used letters to encourage his people.
 The Letter Writing Ministry was founded to encourage those who are sick or homebound.
-The group gathers monthly to write notes together.
+The group gathers monthly to write notes together to anyone experiencing loneliness or illness or bereavement.

-We provide transportation, usually for medical appointments, for those unable to drive themselves.
+We provide transportation, usually for attending church or medical appointments, for those unable to drive themselves.
+Please let us know of your needs a week in advance.

 LGBTQ+ Resources